 It is well known that increasing the number of stocks in the portfolio increases the diversification, which effectively reduces the risk in the portfolio.
 Diversification means that different stocks of the portfolio respond to different factors and all of the stocks do not go down in value at the same time; thereby reducing the probability of severe losses during bear phases.
 However, there are certain established rules of diversification, which act as guidelines to solve the puzzle of ideal number of stocks in the portfolio:

-Guideline No. 1: The minimum number of stocks in the portfolio: Two (2)
+Guideline No. 1: The minimum number of stocks to own in the portfolio: Two (2)

 Two stocks from different industries is the minimum number of stocks that any investor should have in her portfolio, to get any diversification benefit to reduce risk.